greatwhiteape/dashboard-starter/README.md

 # Dashboard Starter Kit
-# Gulf of Maine Research Institute
+## Gulf of Maine Research Institute
-# Based on Scotch.io starter-node-angular (https://github.com/scotch-io/starter-node-angular)
+Based on Scotch.io starter-node-angular (https://github.com/scotch-io/starter-node-angular)
-# Seth Dresser

 This is a repo for a starter appliation for a Single Page MEAN Stack application.
 Just download and install and you have a good foundation for building application.